Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 By war's end, Olympic had gained her famous nickname, "Old Reliable".
 In total the transported over 200,000 troops over 184,000 miles.
 She burned 300,000 tons of coal during those voyages and her commanding officer, Bertram Fox Hayes was knighted by King George V for his services.
 In 1919, Olympic was returned to Belfast for conversion back to civilian service.

 The 1920s were Olympic's golden years and would clock over 38,000 passengers in 1921, the peak of her career.
 During that time she would enter express service alongside several german liners awarded to Britain after the war.
-During the decade she would attract the rich and famous, names like Charlie Chaplin and the British Royal Family.
+Throughout the decade, she would attract the rich and famous, names like Charlie Chaplin and the British Royal Family.
 Olympic's nearly identical appearance to Titanic allowed the ship to bank on her famous sister, a trend that would continue until the end of her career.

 In 1924, Olympic would suffer her third collision of her career.
 While reversing out of her berth in New York harbor, Olympic would collide with smaller vessel Fort St. George.
 The collision sent both ships to dry dock with sever damage.
 Olympic's entire stern frame had to be replaced.